Frequently Asked Questions

-We strive to have a wide variety of popular guitar kits.
+We pride ourselves in having a wide variety of popular guitar kits.
 In some cases, certain designs and shapes are trademarked by 3rd parties and original manufacturers.
 We strive to respect the intellectual property of others.

 In some cases (such as the Gibson SG, Flying V, Explorer and Firebird shapes) we were notified that our styles were in violation of their trademark, and responded by removing those models.

 In other cases (such as Rickenbacker styles) our initial research indicated we could be in violation, so we elected to voluntarily remove those styles.

 Any additional questions can be addressed by contacting us through the contact form.